ovidiugabriel/dlt-debugbar/README.md

-# dlt-debugbar
+# fb-debugbar
-DLT Debugbar for Web Browser (JavaScript) / Optional PHP Backend
+A PHP debug bar with FirePHP API interface